haxsaw/actuator-docs/source/manual/advanced/orch-advanced.rst

 .. note::

-    Currently, one use case Actuator persistencce does not support is the persistence and reanimation of a partially successful orchestration in order to re-try the orchestration at a later time.
+    Currently, one use case Actuator persistence does not support is the persistence and reanimation of a partially successful orchestration in order to re-try the orchestration at a later time.
 This restriction may be lifted at some point, but currently this is not a use Actuator supports.